-Justin Nott is a MELBOURNE BASED theatre-makeR
+Justin Nott is a director, theatre-makeR and dramaturge

 Justin’s recent works have focused on exploring the post-dramatic form with a strong emphasis on experimentation in performance, while investigating modes of immersive theatre, genre subversion and socio-political agitation.
 His recent directing credits include Sarah Kane’s 4.48 Psychosis, Devoted: A New Musical for Midsumma Festival, Blindness for Mudfest and Melbourne Fringe 2013.
 With over ten years of experience in the arts and theatre, Justin also founded Theatre Incubator in 2009 and guerrilla theatre group Backyard Bandits in 2013, directing their underground performance The Secret Spectacular in a suburban Melbourne backyard.
 In 2011 Justin was Festival Director for Mudfest, Australia's largest student arts and culture festival.

 Justin holds a Bachelor of Arts - Media & Communications from the University of Melbourne and a Postgraduate Diploma in Performance Creation (Directing) from the Victorian College of the Arts for which he received the Orloff Family Charitable Trust Scholarship for excellence in his year.